andreaferretti/factor-tutorial/README.md

     : <movie> ( title director actors -- movie ) movie boa ;

-In fact, boa constructor are some common, that the above line can be shortened to
+In fact, boa constructor are so common, that the above line can be shortened to

     C: <movie> movie